-Jonathan Stevenson is Senior Fellow for US Defense and Editor of Strategic Comments at the International Institute for Strategic Studies.
-He was Director for Political-Military Affairs, Middle East and North Africa, at the National Security Council from 2011 to 2013.
-(March 2018)
+Jonathan Stevenson is a Senior Fellow at the International Institute for Strategic Studies and Managing Editor of Survival.
+He was National Security Council Director for Political-Military Affairs, Middle East and North Africa, from 2011 to 2013.
+(August 2020)

 The most realistic short-term US policy goal in Syria is to find ways to limit the areas of the country in direct conflict.
 This goal is not as far-fetched as it sounds, and there is already a basis for pursuing it: through a series of local cease-fires that could, if properly implemented and enforced, provide a path toward stability in several regions of the country, even as conflict continues elsewhere.